 I got sick shortly after running a HM on November 10th, and finally went to the doctor today, since I haven't gotten any better.
 The diagnosis- pneumonia.
 I am now on antibiotics, and have been ordered to rest as much as I can for the next week.
 My question is this- how much running should I do once I start again?
 By the time my presecribed week of rest is finished, almost three weeks will have passed since I ran the HM, and I only got one short 5k run in before I started spiking fevers.
 Anyone have any experience with coming back after three weeks of illness?
 What can I expect?

-Back in the saddle, after six years off...
+Back in the saddle, after three years off...

 Your body is spending a lot of effort to fight the bugs.
 You'll feel weaker for some time.
 Just run by feel, don't expect to run the same workouts you ran before getting sick.
 Stop when you get tired and walk.
 Listen to how you feel and adjust, be smart and come back slowly to avoid a setback.

 I've done my best to live the right way.
 I get up every morning and go to work each day. (for now)

 I was diagnosed with pneumonia the Tuesday after labor day weekend (Sept 3).
 It took me 7 or 8 weeks to feel totally right again.
 I didn't run for 10 days, then started trying to ease back into it.
 After about a week and a half of that, had a set back and had to take 3 of the next 4 days off, then started back slowly again ... it was mid-October before I felt almost normal again and could run without feeling lightheaded or out of breath or just plain drained all the time.
 I'm just now back to the fitness I had at the end of August.

 There are some rather nasty bugs causing pneumonias these days, including those that kill even young, healthy folks.
 I've had a few look great one minute and then code within a couple of hours.